-With the Met’s bicentenary barely a decade away, the next Commissioner – announced recently as Cressida Dick – will play a vital and hugely important part to play in ensuring that the Met is fighting fit moving forward.
+With the Met’s bicentenary barely a decade away, the next Commissioner – announced recently as Cressida Dick – will play a vital and hugely important role in ensuring that the Met is fighting fit moving forward.
 Her appointment must be recognised as a pivotal moment for the Met and safety in London – and as a recognition of her talents and capabilities.

 There are four key areas the Centre for Public Safety would like to see addressed.
 They are not the only challenges – but they are critical to the effective and efficient delivery of public safety for all in London.
 London needs more policing, not less – and regardless of the fiscal context – if these areas are not addressed, then public safety and the professionals who help keep Londoners safe will unnecessarily suffer.